tomaszbujnowicz/frontie/README.md

 **There are other tasks available including:**

-- `gulp watch` - watch without building dist from scratch
+- `gulp watch` to watch without building /dist (production files) from scratch
-- `gulp build` - To build a static version of the website inside the /dist folder
+- `gulp build` to build a static version of the website inside the /dist folder
-- `gulp deploy` - Publish contents from /dist folder to Github pages
+- `gulp deploy` to publish contents from /dist folder to Github pages

 ## Structure